 That's it.
 Ensure you include all four experience section elements, and focus your responsibilities/duties on your achievements, not your features.
 It's one thing to say you're fantastic with managing patients, but it's another to prove it.

-For instance, if you don't have a degree or certification in the field you're applying to, sometimes listing courses that you've taken that relate to the job can go a long way to landing the interview.
+For instance, if you don't have a degree or certification in the field you're applying to, sometimes listing courses that you've taken that relate to the job can go a long way to landing the interview and separating yourself from other applicants with fewer qualifications.

 You can choose how to format your education section in a variety of different ways, but you definitely need to ensure you include the following elements: